nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-Optional reference to the Encounter resource representing the consultation context in which the narrataive freetext was recorded.
-Will not be populated where the freetext was recorded ouside of a consultation context.
+Optional reference to the Encounter resource representing the consultation context in which the narrative free text was recorded.
+Will not be populated where the free text was recorded outside of a consultation context.

 ### effectiveDateTime ###